cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 * `Badi' Abdul-Wahid <badonald@iu.edu>`_
 * `Hyungro Lee <lee212@iu.edu>`_

-For problems with FutureSystems please email `help@futuresystems.org`.
+For problems with FutureSystems please email `help@futuresystems.org <help@futuresystems.org>`_.
-Be aware that the assistant instructors are not recipiants of these emails so please carbon copy them so that they are aware of issue.
+Be aware that the assistant instructors are not recipiants of these emails so please carbon copy them so that they are aware of your issue.

 **IMPORTANT**
 Please be aware that questions addressed to staff should be sent